Five Ways to Protect Your Pet in a Heat Wave

 While, of course, there are always a number of stories out there on how to protect yourself, loved ones, and the elderly in a heat wave, one area that’s often overlooked is how to protect your pet.
-Meteorologists are forecasting the Boston-area to hit near 90 degrees Wednesday, so now is as good a time as any to say hello to summer—safely.
+Meteorologists are forecasting the Boston-area to hit temps of 90 degrees and higher for a few days this week, so now is as good a time as any to say hello to summer—safely.

 - Heavy panting